Nevada vs. Colorado State NCAA Football Odds, Plays and Insights | November 27, 2021

 Over/Under Insights

-- Nevada and its opponents have combined to score more than 55.5 points in six of 11 games this season.
+- Nevada and its opponents have gone over the current 55.5-point total in six of 11 games this season.

-- Colorado State and its opponents have combined to score more than 55.5 points in two games this season.
+- Colorado State's games have gone over 55.5 points in two opportunities this season.

-- The combined points per game average of the two teams, 60.2, is 4.7 points above Saturday's over/under.
+- Saturday's total is 4.7 points lower than the two team's combined 60.2 points per game average.

-- The 51.8 combined points per game that these two squads have allowed this season are 3.7 fewer than the 55.5 over/under in this contest.
+- The 51.8 combined points per game that these two squads have allowed this season are 3.7 fewer than the 55.5 total in this contest.

-- The average total in Wolf Pack games this season is 56.7, 1.2 points above Saturday's over/under of 55.5.
+- The average total in Wolf Pack games this season is 56.7, 1.2 points above Saturday's total of 55.5.

 Nevada Stats and Trends